 The meal is concluded with the delicious Mango Kulfi (ice cream made with thickened sweetened milk flavoured with mangoes and pistachios).

-Smita’s recipes – don’t be afraid to try some of these dishes, the end-results will simply amaze you.
+Smita’s recipes – don’t be afraid to try some of these dishes; the end results will amaze you.
 Download the recipes

 History Moghul Cuisine

 Moghuls were tribesmen, descendants of the hordes led by Genghis Khan, who eventually formed the Ottoman dynasty in Turkey and the Safavid dynasty in Persia.
 After helping to unite feuding areas of northern India, the Moghuls transformed their cooking style using Persian influences.
-The combination of apricots, raisins, and almonds with meat dishes; kababs, and biryanis became the mainstay of Moghul banquets.
-Indians learning from their Persian counterparts, integrated their own traditional spices and ingredients and creating a novel cuisine now know as “Moghlai”.
+The combination of apricots, raisins, and almonds with meat dishes, kababs, and biryanis became the mainstay of Moghul banquets.
+Indians learning from their Persian counterparts, integrated their own traditional spices and ingredients and created a novel cuisine now known as “Moghlai”.

 215 King St E, Toronto, ON M5A 1J9

-The article was written by Maureen Dahl and photos by Parm Parmar.
+The article was written by Maureen Dahl and the photos by Parm Parmar.